stofstik/rest-rat-server/README.md

 # rest-rat-server

-File server for my Android RAT
+Control and file server for my Android RAT